beerot/imap2csv/README.md

 # imap2csv

-imap2csv has been written to process mails following a given format and parse them into a comma separated file.
+imap2csv is written as a command line script to process mails following a given format and parse them into a comma separated file.

 What the script will do is find lines in the email that starts with given keywords and a colon (:) and put the rest of the line in the CSV file.